popily/blog/_posts/2016-01-16-popily-api-intro.md

 author: Jonathon Morgan
 ---

-Let's walk through how to get started with our new "analytics as a service" platform, so you can go from raw data to cool interactive visualizations in just a few lines of code.
+Let's walk through how to get started with our new "analytics as a service" platform, so you can go from raw data to cool interactive visualizations in just a few lines of code.<!--more-->

 First step, grab the `popily-api` package from pypi.